HudsonGraeme/Tapp-Tesla-macOS/README.md

   Close the app right away, I'm in the midst of getting to the bottom of this.

-4. "Move 'Tapp' to the trash"
+4. "Move 'Tapp.app' to the trash"

 This is due to codesigning issues.
 Open Terminal

-    Type sudo xattr -cr /path/to/tapp.app
+Type `sudo xattr -cr /path/to/tapp.app`

 After -cr, drag and drop Tapp.app into the terminal window for an instant path.